WooCommerce: What is it? Is it Free?

 If you dig deep, WooCommerce has obvious advantages over other platforms when it comes to setting it up and long term maintainability.
 To add the eCommerce functionality to your website you just have to install a WordPress plugin.

-But like everything in life there is a always a strength and weakness.
+But like everything in life there are always strengths and weaknesses.
 And WooCommerce is not exempt from that.
 Here are the benefits and drawbacks of using WooCommerce to run your online store:

 Benefits of WooCommerce: